lauramsellers/workshops/R-Stats/shiny.md

 ####Shiny Starbucks

 But why strict ourselves to Tennessee?
-Wouldn't it be better to allow users to select their own location from a dropdown control?
-Here's a Shiny version of the code above, which permits users to display Starbuck's locations in their own regions.
+Why not allow users to select their own location from a dropdown control?
+Here is a Shiny version of the code above, which permits users to display Starbucks locations in their own regions.

 We divide the code between the files this time.
-Note how we've divided things up.
-We've placed most of the code outside the reactive context in ```global.R```, meaning that it will only be called on loading the application, not everytime a user updates the plot. ```global.R``` puts our code in scope of both ```ui.R``` and ```server.R```.
+Note how we have divided things up.
+We have placed most of the code outside the reactive context in ```global.R```, meaning that it will only be called on loading the application, not everytime a user updates the plot. ```global.R``` puts our code in scope of both ```ui.R``` and ```server.R```.

 ```R
 # global.R